Article Table Of Contents

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 139 cities.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-St. Paul took the distinction of being the most Asian, while Alexandria was the least Asian city.
+St. Paul took the distinction of being the most Asian, while Glencoe was the least Asian city.
+You can download the data here.

 There You Have It - Asian Populations Across Minnesota